 The Philippines does have some fantastic beach destinations but many cater more towards a mid-range budget than a shoestring one with the popular Boracay being a good example.
 A Philippines backpacking budget of $40/day will enable you to visit a few more of them and perhaps stay in a slightly better class of accommodation every now and then.

-Sample Prices in The Philippines
+Cost of Travel in The Philippines

 Flight from Manila to Cebu (1 hour 15 mins) – about $25 + baggage (when booked a week + in advance)